 Opera National Council Auditions winner for the South Carolina District in January 2014 and participated in the Southeast Regional Finals in February.
 She is the recent first-prize winner of the Mildred Miller International Voice Competition, the 2nd Prize winner of the 2014 Marcello Giordani Foundation International Vocal Competition and was awarded the Sergio Franchi Music Foundation Grant.

-Skilled in a wide range of genres, Ms Ho recently was reëngaged for a second season with the Glimmerglass Festival as a young artist covering the soprano roles in a staged Pergolesi’s Stabat Mater and David Lang’s the little match girl passion.
+Skilled in a wide range of genres, Ms Ho was reëngaged for a second season with the Glimmerglass Festival as a young artist covering the soprano roles in a staged Pergolesi’s Stabat Mater and David Lang’s the little match girl passion.
 She has performed at the Royal Opera House in Muscat, Oman in The Music Man as Alma Hix and covered the role of Sidonie in Lully’s Armide in a previous season with the Glimmerglass Festival.
-Ms. Ho has performed the roles of Pamina (Die Zauberflöte) and Donna Elvira (Don Giovanni), for which she won the Sam Adams Award for best operatic performance.
+Ms. Ho has performed the roles of Pamina in Die Zauberflöte and Donna Elvira in Don Giovanni, for which she won the Sam Adams Award for best operatic performance while attending conservatory.
 She has performed as soloist in the Bruckner Mass in D minor and the Rodrigo Cuatro Madrigales Amatorio.

 She received musical degrees from the universities of TNUA and Tung-Hai where she studied Vocal Performance.
 After arriving in the U.S. for advance studies, she received her Masters in Music from the Eastman School of Music and Artist Diploma from the College- Conservatory of Music in Cincinnati.